 Clear aligners are unique 3D-printed models of your teeth.
 They are made from clear plastic, which makes them nearly invisible, and are removable.
 Once the orthodontist diagnoses the type of malocclusion and develops a treatment plan with OrthoFX, they prepare a series of aligners based on the scan and x-rays of your teeth and jawline.
 Each set of aligners are meant to be worn for one week at a time.

 The aligners work in a calculated and planned process.
 For example, when they apply pressure to a single crooked or misaligned tooth – it can rotate, moving toward the ideal new position.
 Depending on the movements approved by the doctor, clear aligners may begin tooth movement within the first 24 hours.
 Each set of aligners are prescribed to be worn for a week at a time, 22 hours a day to move the teeth to the new position and continue treatment.

 The force applied by clear aligners is gentle.
-Unlike metal braces, clear aligners are not made of wires and brackets where patients may experience.
+Unlike metal braces, clear aligners are not made of wires and brackets.
 However, orthodontics with clear aligners requires discipline.
 The aligners have to be worn for at least 20-22 hours a day for best results and.
 It’s recommended that patients plan their meal times accordingly and ensure to reinsert the aligners soon after finishing a meal, brushing, or flossing.